Rugal/rugal.github.com/_posts/2015/2015-10-03-uploading-file-other-than-post.md

 {%endhighlight%}

 ##Unit test
-Now seem all configuration are done let us start coding for unit test:
+Now seems all configuration are done, time to start coding for unit test:

 {%highlight java%}
 @Test